kandi-chandana126/Sentimental-Analysis-on-AirLine-Tweets/README.md

-Airline Tweets Sentiment Analysis using DistilBERT Introduction
+✈️ Airline Tweets Sentiment Analysis using DistilBERT Sentiment analysis is a key Natural Language Processing (NLP) task that detects the emotional tone behind a piece of text.
-Sentiment analysis is a key Natural Language Processing (NLP) task that determines the emotional tone behind a piece of text.
+This project focuses on analyzing airline-related tweets 🐦 and classifying them into three sentiment categories:

-This project focuses on analyzing airline-related tweets and classifying them into three sentiment categories:
+😊 Positive → Shows customer satisfaction, appreciation, or praise for services.

-Positive → Indicates customer satisfaction or praise
+😡 Negative → Expresses dissatisfaction, complaints, or criticism.

-Negative → Reflects dissatisfaction, complaints, or criticism
+😐 Neutral → Shares factual, informational, or emotionless statements.

-Neutral → Represents factual or emotionless statements
+💡 Goal:

-The aim is to help airlines, travel agencies, and analysts understand customer perception and service quality trends.
+To help airlines, travel agencies, and data analysts understand customer perception 🧠 and service quality trends 📊, enabling them to improve passenger experience and brand reputation.